Continuity of Generalized Entropy and Statistical Learning: Introduction

 \subsection{Continuity in distribution}

-In the first part of this paper, we study the continuity property of the generalized entropy defined in \eqref{eq:H_def} in the distribution $P$.
-Given $\sA$ and $\ell$, the generalized entropy $H_{\sA,\ell}(P)$ as a functional of $P$ is \emph{continuous at a distribution} $Q$ w.r.t.\ a statistical distance $D(\cdot,\cdot)$\footnote{Throughout the paper, $D(\cdot,\cdot)$ denotes a generic statistical distance; the KL divergence will be denoted by $D(\cdot \| \cdot)$.}, if
+In the first part of this paper, we study the continuity property of the generalized entropy defined in \eqref{eq:H_def} in distribution $P$.
+Given $\sA$ and $\ell$, the generalized entropy $H_{\sA,\ell}(P)$ as a function of $P$ is \emph{continuous} at $P=Q$ with respect to a statistical distance $D(\cdot,\cdot)$\footnote{Throughout the paper, $D(\cdot,\cdot)$ denotes a generic statistical distance, which may not be symmetric or satisfy triangle inequality; the KL divergence will be denoted by $D(\cdot \| \cdot)$.}, if for any $\eps > 0$, there exists a $\delta>0$ such that